Adalimumab: Rheumatoid arthritis

 Adalimumab has been shown to reduce the signs and symptoms of moderate to severe rheumatoid arthritis in adults.
-It may be used alone or in combination with disease-modifying antirheumatic drugs (DMARD).
+It may be used alone or in combination with disease-modifying antirheumatic drugs.
 It has also been shown to have efficacy in moderate to severe polyarticular juvenile idiopathic arthritis in children four years and older, and is indicated for the treatment of that condition.
 In rheumatoid arthritis, it is indicated for use alone, or with methotrexate or similar medicines, in the United States since 2002.
 It has a similar effectiveness as methotrexate and, in combination, nearly doubles the response rate of methotrexate alone.